 Artistic types have been known historically to work on their own from home, creating beautiful things for later public viewing.
 But with these many artistic career options, you don’t have to be a starving artist forever.

 Freelance illustrators work in all sorts of mediums and do lots of different types of projects.
 What you do will mostly depend on your experience and your particular goals.
-As with other highly artistic fields, freelance illustration is not necessarily easy to break into, according to a blog post by one professional freelance illustrator.
+As with other highly artistic fields, freelance illustration is not necessarily easy to break into.

 However, illustration can be a part-time work-from-home job while you work full-time elsewhere.
 Or you could use your design skills to work in more-employable areas like graphics design and web design, while pulling in illustration jobs on the site.